SuhB

 suhB, also known as mmgR (makes more granules regulator), is a non-coding RNA found multiple times in the Agrobacterium tumefaciens genome and related alpha-proteobacteria.
 Other non-coding RNAs uncovered in the same analysis include speF, ybhL, metA, and serC.

 Several studies in Sinorhizobium meliloti showed that the suhB element is indeed a non-coding RNA.
 It was first detected by Northern blot and called Sm8RNA, then in an RNAseq study and referred to as SmelC689.

-The mutant (lacking the small RNA) phenotype's cytoplasm contains a higher content of polyhydroxybutyrate (PBH) storage granules than the wild type strain.
-The sRNA is required to limit the PBH intracellular accumulation when the nitrogen-fixing Sinorhizobium meliloti is converting surplus carbon to nitrogen [this needs to be modified, carbon cannot be converted to nitrogen].
-Further study confirmed that suhB fine-tunes the regulation of PBH storage.
+The mutant (lacking the small RNA) phenotype's cytoplasm contains a higher content of polyhydroxybutyrate (PHB) storage granules than the wild type strain.
+The sRNA is required to regulate the intracellular accumulation of PHB in Sinorhizobium meliloti.

 Northern blot confirmed the expression of the sRNA in other rhizobia species. suhB homologues were found in most alpha-proteobacteria.
 The Rho-independent terminator and a single-stranded region 10-mer (UUUCCUCCCU) are completely conserved.
 Hence, it was proposed to define a new family of alpha-proteobacterial sRNA, alpha-r8, of which suhB is a member.

 RNA binding protein Hfq binds and stabilises suhB.
 Expression of the mmgR gene was shown to be controlled by nitrogen (N).
 Further study has shown that the regulatory proteins NtrC may be required for expression of the suhB gene upon N limitation.
 Under carbon (C) limitation, suhB transcription is repressed by AntiA.